ringo-framework/ringo/docs/source/start.rst

 ==============
 By invoking the following command::

-        ringo-admin modul validate <modulname in singular form> --form path/to/form/config.xml [--no-evaluate]
+        ringo-admin modul validate <modulname in singular form> --form path/to/form/config.xml [--ignore-conditionals]

 All items of the modul will get validated against the given form.
-If '--no-evaluate' flag is set than the validaten will be done on all fields and rules are checked regardless of whether fields and rules are deactivated due to the current data stock.
+If '--ignore-conditionals' flag is set than the validaten will be done on all fields and rules are checked regardless of whether fields and rules are deactivated due to the current data stock.